dtcarls/fantasy_football_chat_bot/README.md

 Is there a version of this for Messenger/WhatsApp/[insert other chat]?
 No, but I am open to pull requests implementing their API for additional cross platform support.

+My Standings look wrong.
+I have weird (+1) in it.
+TOP_HALF_SCORING: If set to True, when standings are posted on Wednesday it will also include top half scoring wins Top half wins is being in the top half of your league for points and you receive an additional "win" for it.
+The number in parenthesis (+1) tells you how many added wins over the season for top half wins.
 </details>

 ## Getting Started for development and testing